Do Go On - 319 - Vincent Gigante, The Oddfather

 Sadly, in the end, it did stick for him.

-Giganti spent years on bail after posting a million dollars
+Giganti spent years on bail after posting a million dollars and wearing a tracking device.

 That was one of the things.

-and family argued he was unfit to stand trial.
+lawyer and family argued he was unfit to stand trial.

-with his life for seven years because of this
+But, you know, he got to carry on with his life for seven years because of this ruse.

-1996, however, Judge Eugene H.
+In August 1996, however, Judge Eugene H. Nickerson, I'll be fed.

-when something like that's coming.
+You got a warn us when something like, that's coming.

-As it was coming out of my mouth, I was like, oh my god.
+As it was coming out of my mouth, I was like, oh, my God.

-Oh my.
 When you skim reading this, you're like, oh, yeah.

-Give us one more time.
+Did he get us one more time.

 Judge Eugene H. Nickerson.

-Oh, that is good stuff.
+Oh, that is good, sir.

 That really hits the spot.